tgvashworth/tgvashworth.github.io/_posts/2016-09-03-some-ways-to-think-about-state.md

 State and a value as inputs; state as output.

-We can rewrite our `levelUp` function like this:
+That's exactly what we have in our rewritten `levelUp` function:

 ```js
 function levelUp(state, levels) {